doishub/google-maps-viewer/README.md

 popup: {
     propSelector: 'template',                           // Property name to define from which field the content of a popup is read (asynchronous only)
     source: {
-        path: 'your/popup/template/path',               // Path to yout HTML content
+        path: 'your/popup/template/path',               // Path to your HTML content
         param: {                                        // optional Parameters
             param1: 'Hello',
             param2: 'World'